tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

-This informational document provides a record of that experience, to encourage further support for ECN in other QUIC implementations, and indeed any consumer of ECN field that operates over UDP.
+This informational document provides a record of that experience, to encourage further support for ECN in other QUIC implementations, and indeed any consumer of ECN codepoints that operates over UDP.
 It is not a standards-track document and does not bind platforms to any API, or suggest any such API.

 Many socket APIs continue to reference the "ToS (Type of Service) byte",